Cannabis & CBD and Your DNA — How Your Genes Affect THC and CBD

 Why does THC hit you harder than your friends?

-Decode+ analyzes your CYP2C9, CYP2C19, CYP3A5, and CYP1A2 genotypes and interprets them specifically for cannabis and CBD metabolism.
-These enzymes determine how fast you clear THC, how you process CBD, whether you're at elevated risk for CBD side effects, and whether smoked cannabis may interact with other medications you take.
+Decode analyzes your CYP2C9, CYP2C19, CYP3A5, and CYP1A2 genotypes and interprets them specifically for cannabis and CBD metabolism.
+These enzymes influence how fast you clear THC, how you process CBD, and whether smoked cannabis may interact with other medications you take.
+Decode reports your genotypes and what is known about them — it does not predict whether CBD will give you side effects, because the evidence does not currently support that (see below).

 Genes Analyzed